EEN421/EEN421.github.io/_posts/Traeger.md

 - &#x2714; Offer a tech-savvy dad hack to futureproof your IoT gear, especially if you’ve got a Raspberry Pi in the rack.
 - &#x26A1; Bonus round: pipe your Traeger’s grill telemetry into Microsoft Sentinel using Pi-hole DNS logging — because security professionals deserve BBQ data dashboards, too.
 - 🧠 Ian’s Insights: Why Your Grill's DNS Requests Might Be More Telling Than the Smoke Signals
-- 🔗 Listed Helpful Links & Resources
+- 🔗 List Helpful Links & Resources

 <br/>
 <br/>